Wilcox County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will be allowed to make phone calls.
+- Phone Call: You'll generally be allowed to make a phone call shortly after booking.
 Use this opportunity to contact a family member, friend, or attorney.
-Having someone who can help you navigate the next steps is essential.

 Critical Deadlines

-- License Suspension Timeline: If you don't request an ALR hearing, or if you lose the ALR hearing, your license suspension will begin.
-The length of the suspension varies depending on whether this is your first DUI offense and other factors.
+- License Suspension: If you do not request an ALR hearing, or if your hearing is unsuccessful, your license suspension will begin automatically.
+The length of the suspension depends on whether you took a breath/blood test and failed or refused to take the test.

 Local Resources